JunAlexLin/RickandMorty/README.md

 # RickandMorty
-Uses REACT, Vite, and Cypress to build an application that uses the Rick and Morty API
+Uses REACT, Vite, and Cypress to build an application that uses the Rick and Morty API.